dk1010101/tofo/doc/usage.md

 Note that clicking on the targets in either plot also selects the target in the "Targets" grid above.

+Main screen allows examination of the paths the transits will take and rough planning of observations.
+For example, in the above, we can see that `TOI-1181b` will be getting very close to the horizon towards the end of the transit (the path is arcing under the Polaris so it will be moving West to East and thus we can see that it will touch the horizon at the end of the transit).
+We can also look at the "T Start" and "T End" times for all transits and see that, in theory, we could record both `TOI-1181b` (starting at 17:49 and ending at 23:54) and `KELT-4Ab` (staring at 23:15 and ending at 04:42).
+We will have to end the first transit half way through post-egress time and start the second a little late.
+While this is possible it is worth asking additional questions - what is the possible drift and thus can we take time pre-egress and post-egress and also can the observatory really start imaging at 17:49 or what additional targets are there and are they worth taking.
+Then there is, of course, weather.
+In the UK, at least, it is highly unusual to be able to observe over the whole night.
+Or at all.

+An additional possible two-target combination will be `XO-7b` and `WASP-104b` but this pair has very few additional targets.

+Another useful thing to notice is that, looking at "Target Visibility" plots we can see where meridian flips will be needed and where they would fall in the transit.
+A flip will be needed whenever the N-S line in the polar plot or when 0 or 180 azimuth lines are crossed.
+Since each dot on the plots equals 30 mins it is straight forward to see if flips will be needed during transit start/end times since those time are the worst possible times to not be able to record data.
+If dots are not visible then it will be tricker (but not impossible) to make this estimate.

 ## Targets of Opportunity

 If you are interested to see what other interesting objects will be visible in the field of view that contains a specific target, double click (1) on the target row number in the Target area.